Széchenyi Square: Southern part

 The eosin well of Zsolnay, designed by Andor Pilch, is situated on the southern part of the square. tér.
 On the four side of the 4 m well water gurgles through heads of oxen into an arc shaped basin.
 The well, donated by Miklós Zsolnay is decorated by the coats of arms of the city and the family.

-The Fatebenefratelli Church was built between 1727-1731.
+The Fatebenefratelli Church was built between 1727 and 1731.
 Its facade is eclectic.
 The first floor is decorated by through-gutter.
 The chamber with arc ending on the front has a Marie statue made by György Kis.
 The interior of the church was rebuilt in 1908.
 Its inlaid, wooden altars have exceptional artistic value.
 The baroque Italian main altar painting depicts the martyrdom of Saint Sebastian.
 The frescos were painted by Endre Graits in 1908.
 The relief of Istenes Szent János, founder of Fatebenefratelli order was made by Ede Mayer sculptor.
 Its organ was fabricated in Anster's workshop.
 On the western side of the church the chapel is rectangular.
 On the walls several emblazoned gravestones with few centimetre deep inscriptions allude to a vault under the church; however the location of its entrance is unknown.

 Western part

 The building of the county hall was built in 1897.
 Its pedestals are made from red sandstone of the nearby Kővágószőlős.
 Its facade looking to the square is much more decorated than other buildings on the square.
 Its art pottery decors were made in Zsolnay factory.
 The roof of the building burnt down in 1954 and the following one received a simpler design without the previous dome.

 Lajos Nagy Gymnasium is located to the north from the county hall building.
 The plaza front of the two-story block, looking on three streets was built between 1716 and 1726 by the Jesuits using the thumb stones of the Turkish cemetery on Kórház square.
-Hungarian poet Ferenc Faludi taught in this building in the years between 1723-28.
+Hungarian poet Ferenc Faludi taught in this building in the years between 1723 and 1728.
 The building was the home of an art academy from 1785 to 1802.
-Several times it functioned as a hospital and even as a barrack-room between 1852-1863.
+Several times it functioned as a hospital and even as a barrack-room between 1852 and 1863.
 It was owned by the Cistercians from the beginning of the 20th century until the order ended.
 The side was built in 1863 and the northern side between 1935 and 1936.
 Frescos in the stairway depict the foundation and structure of the first university of Pécs (the works of Ernő Gebauer).
 There was an open public bath in its court decorated by arcades.
 The white marble bust of Leonardo da Vinci stands in a small park in front of the northern corner of the building.
 (George Baksa Soós, 1958).